MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-data-boundary.md

 To support requirements around data privacy regulations, the Microsoft Information Protection SDK allows developers to specify a data boundary.
 This data boundary controls the region to which audit and telemetry events are sent and in certain cases, where these events are stored and processed.

-## Data Boundary Values and Behaviors
+## Data Boundary values and behaviors

 Possible values for the `DataBoundary` enum are: